Actively Recruiting

 • No obstetric complications affecting labor progression

-• Attendance at antenatal childbirth education classes including breathing exercises and music listening
+• Attendance in antenatal childbirth education classes

 • Not receiving labor-inducing medications